jubyvictor/incubator-gossip/README.md

 A set of easily-run examples, illustrating various features of Gossip, are available in the gossip-examples module.
 The README.md file, in that module described how to run those examples.

-Below, a list of code snippits which show how to incorproate Apache Gossip into your project.
+Below, a list of code snippets which show how to incorproate Apache Gossip into your project.

 Usage
 -----